Story Name: A Break in the Pattern

 Chapter Name: Prologue – Welcome to the World

-Warnings: Massively AU, some OOC occasionally, blood gore and murder, slash, het, torture, cursing, monster madness, graphic imagery, general strangeness, and Super! but not God!Harry.
+Warnings: Massively AU, follows some canon, some OOC occasionally, blood gore and murder, slash, het, torture, cursing, monster madness, graphic imagery, general strangeness, and Super! but not God!Harry.

 Summary: Dean Winchester is a Hunter.
 He and his brother, Sam, find monsters and kill them.
 His job is dangerous and there are times when he doesn't think he's going to make it.
 Dean and his brother have already died once, and they are the only family they have left.
-Until Castiel comes to Dean with earth-shattering news: he has a twin brother.
-Enter Harry Potter, a wizard of extraordinary power and the younger twin of Dean Winchester.
+Until Dean goes to Hell, leaving Sam all alone.
+Enter Harrison James Winchester-Black, formerly Harry Potter, a wizard of extraordinary power and the younger twin of Dean Winchester.
 Harry hasn't had an easy life but he never expected this to happen.
-Evil Dark Lords he can deal with, finding out that his life has been a sham from the beginning?
-The brothers and Harry have their work cut out for them.
+Evil Dark Lords he can deal with easily, finding out that his life has been a sham from the beginning?
+Not so much.
+Sam has a lot on his plate now that his new brother has shown up, and just in time for the family reunion.
+Dean is back and the Winchester brother's need to find out where Harrison belongs in their group quickly.
 Especially since Lucifer is trying to start the Apocalypse.
+And without Harrison getting shot for being a wizard…

 Disclaimer: I do not own Harry Potter or Supernatural.
 If I did, well, things would be a whole heck of a lot stranger than they already are.
 And that's saying something.
 God I love Kripke's mind.